OllieBoyne/Foot3D/README.md

 ## Download instructions

-To download the latest dataset, please fill in this [Google form](https://forms.gle/yuikza5e7sJTbUjK6), and you will be emailed a download link.
+To download the latest dataset, please fill in this Google form (coming soon), and you will be emailed a download link.

 ## Acknowledgements